 Therefore, we at Dubb are happy to present you with everything you need to know about creating a killer content marketing cycle.
 Our goal is to help you spend less time in production while you are still making awesome, high-quality content.
-Even though it may take some time to implement our strategies and suggestions, we are confident that they can optimize your content marketing—all while saving you a significant amount of time.
+It may take some time to implement our strategies and suggestions.
+But, we are confident that they can optimize your content marketing—all while saving you a significant amount of time.

 Content Marketing Cycle: The Basics